cboettig/labnotebook/_posts/2014-08-29-docker-notes.md

 ---
 layout: post
-published: false
-title: Docker tricks of the trade
+title: Docker tricks of the trade and best practices thoughts
 ---